Mobile App Store Optimization Guide 2019

 A few final words.

-We’ve learned the importance of ASO, main tools that you have at your disposal and went through all necessary steps to increase the native traffic of your app pages while improving the conversation at the same time.
+We’ve learned the importance of ASO, the main tools that you have at your disposal and went through all necessary steps to increase the native traffic of your app pages while improving the conversation at the same time.
 We also went over some of the most common mistakes and best practices.

-Now it is time to apply this theory and start ripping the benefits that ASO can provide for your app!
+Now it is time to apply this theory and start ripping the benefits that ASO tools can provide for your app!

 Image courtesy of netpeak

 We have created a short checklist to help you get started and go through the process step by step.
 If you need to refresh information about any of the stages do not hesitate to return to various sections of this article.
-App store optimization is a complex topic which has a lot of variables and involves a lot of skills that range from copywriting and marketing to design and even coding.
+App store optimization is a complex topic that has a lot of variables and involves a lot of skills that range from copywriting and marketing to design and even coding.

 However, as long as you invest time and effort into setting app your app store optimization and keep coming back to analyze and tweak your content regularly, you can rest assured that results will soon follow!